lakshgupta/lakshgupta.github.io/_posts/2016-01-16-NeuralNetwork2.markdown

 <blockquote><p>In particular, suppose that our error function is particularly pernicious and has a bunch of little valleys.
 If we used the entire training set to compute each gradient, our model would get stuck in the first valley it fell into (since it would register a gradient of 0 at this point).
 If we use smaller mini-batches, on the other hand, we'll get more noise in our estimate of the gradient.
 This noise might be enough to push us out of some of the shallow valleys in the error function.</p>
 <p>- <a href="https://www.quora.com/Intuitively-how-does-mini-batch-size-affect-the-performance-of-gradient-descent">Quora</a></p>
 </blockquote>
-<p>One thing to take care in the while training is that mini-batches need to be balanced for classes.
-Otherwise the estimation of the gradient using mini-batch gradient descent would be way off then the gradient calculated using the whole dataset.</p>
+<p>One thing to take care in the while training is that mini-batches need to be balanced for classes otherwise the estimation of the gradient using mini-batch gradient descent would be way off then the gradient calculated using the whole dataset.</p>

 </div>
 </div>